jrosco/linux-gravatar/README.md

 </code>

 <pre>
 username = "Your Gravatar username (not required).
-Only used to open your profile from drop-down menu"<br>
+Only used to open your profile from drop-down menu" (Default:None)<br>
-email = "The email address used to get your avatar"<br>
+email = "The email address used to download your avatar" (Default:None)<br>
-check = "The amount of time in seconds to scrape the gravatar url for your avatar"<br>
+check = "The amount of time in seconds to scrape the gravatar url for your avatar" (Default:60.0)<br>
+notifications = "Toggle between showing or not showing notification messages in the system tray (Default:True)"<br>
-startup = "Not currently used"
+startup = "Not currently used (Default:0)"
 </pre>